 Although a large number of Arabic loanwords can be seen in literary language, Turkish counterparts are more commonly used in daily Turkish.

 It is still being debated as to whether the language reform was the right thing to do.
-But it is obvious that it worked.
+But it is obvious that it reached its objectives.
 Although many Persian and Arabic words are still used today, the new generation mostly uses the Turkish counterparts.
-On the other hand, with the increasing use of social media, many English words are in use such as Selfie, twit atmak. (tr. to Tweet) etc. And as you might guess, some people have concerns about loanwords, in the sense of “language contamination”.
+On the other hand, with the increasing use of social media, many English words are in use such as Selfie, twit atmak. (tr. to Tweet) etc. And as you might guess, some people have concerns about loanwords because they think they lead to “language contamination”.

 You may also want to check ‘11 Turkish words you won’t believe they are borrowings!‘ article.